Indicio-tech/DeGov-interpreter-Typescript/README.md

-# Degov Interpreter Typescript
+# DEGov Interpreter Typescript

 This repo contains a system to store and track governance files on both mobile and web.

 ### Dependencies
 Both mobile and web are dependent on fetch

-Mobile is dependent on [React Native Asynce Storage](https://www.npmjs.com/package/@react-native-async-storage/async-storage)
+Mobile is dependent on [React Native Async Storage](https://www.npmjs.com/package/@react-native-async-storage/async-storage)

 Web is dependent on the [Node File system](https://nodejs.org/api/fs.html)